Wanneroo Road: North of Wanneroo

 After Joondalup Drive, development starts to become more sparse, and transitions from a suburban to rural landscape.
 Wanneroo Road travels through predominantly bushland in Neerabup (and along some residential development in Carramar) before reaching a traffic light controlled intersection with Flynn Drive and Neerabup Road 3.5 km later.
-The road continues to travel through Neerabup for 3.1 km before reaching a traffic light controlled T-junction with Hester Avenue, which is the northernmost signalised intersection on Wanneroo Road, as well as the northernmost link to both the Mitchell Freeway and fellow arterial road Marmion Avenue.
+The road continues to travel through Neerabup for 3.1 km before reaching a traffic light controlled T-junction with Hester Avenue.
 Within that stretch, alongside the road are portions of the original, narrow road that are now access roads for businesses and properties along the route.
-Now within the suburb of Nowergup, the road reduces to a two-lane single carriageway 2.6 km north of that intersection, which continues as such until Trian Road in Carabooda, where a four-lane single carriageway reappears and continues as such for 4.3 km until Bernard Road South, reducing to a single carriageway once again.
+Now within the suburb of Nowergup, the road reduces to a two-lane single carriageway 2.6 km north of that intersection, which continues as such until 400 m south of the intersection with Romeo and Karoborup Roads where a four-lane single carriageway reappears.
+The intersection, on the boundary between Nowergup and Carabooda, is the northernmost signalised intersection on Wanneroo Road, with Romeo Road currently providing the northernmost link to both the Mitchell Freeway and fellow arterial road Marmion Avenue.

+The dual carriage way continues as such for 4.3 km until Bernard Road South, reducing to a single carriageway once again.
 After about 4 km, Wanneroo Road terminates at a T-junction with Yanchep Beach Road, with the road (and State Route 60) continuing northwards as Indian Ocean Drive to coastal localities beyond the northern limit of the Perth metropolitan area (namely in the Wheatbelt region), such as Lancelin, Cervantes, and Jurien Bay.
 Indian Ocean Drive would eventually reach Brand Highway as the main route northwards to Geraldton.